parkernilson/ende-server/README.md

-## Translation Server
+## ENDE Translation Server
-The translation server uses OpenNMT's pretrained English to German translation model.
+This is the translation server for the En to De Translation project.
+It performs translation on endpoint `/translate/en-to-de`.